swsec-lab/asymprobe/README.md

 make docker-fast
 ```

 The experiments are executed inside Docker containers using the corresponding compilers.
-Detected ambiguity bugs are stored under the output/ directory.
+Compiled test-case binaries are stored under the `output/` directory, and per-symbol ambiguity results are written to the `report/` directory as `report_<arch>_<compiler>.txt` files, each line recording the architecture, compiler, syntax, error type (`E1` = miscompilation, `E2` = build error), and symbol.

 ### 2.3.
 Summarizing Ambiguity Results